grindsa/dkb-robo/README.md

 dkb-robo is a python library to access the internet banking area of  "Deutsche Kreditbank" to fetch
 - account information and current balances
 - transactions from creditcards and checking accounts (Girokonten)
+- query the content of "DKB Postbox"
+- get information about credit limits an excemption orders (Freistellungsauftrag)

 ## Getting Started